Seattle Pilots

-The Seattle Pilots were an American professional baseball team based in Seattle, Washington during the 1969 Major League Baseball season.
-During their single-season existence, the Pilots played their home games at Sick's Stadium and were a member of the West Division of Major League Baseball's American League.
-On April 1, 1970, the franchise moved to Milwaukee, Wisconsin and became the Milwaukee Brewers.
+The Seattle Pilots were an American professional baseball team based in Seattle.
+Based at Sick's Stadium, the team played for just one season: 1969, finishing last in the West Division of Major League Baseball's American League with a 64–98 record.
+On April 1, 1970, the franchise moved to Milwaukee, Wisconsin, and became the Milwaukee Brewers.
+After the move, Seattle and King County sued the American League, which consequently granted the city a new expansion franchise, the Seattle Mariners.